cryptocrew-validators/ics-simulation-tests/README.md

 A test journal is written to `files/logs/result.log`

 ## Hardware Requirements
-For a recommended setup with 4 consumer nodes and 4 provider nodes, the following requirements apply:
+For a recommended setup with 5 consumer nodes and 5 provider nodes, the following requirements apply:
+- 16GB RAM and a 4-core CPU (Minimum)
-- at least 32GB RAM and a Quad Core CPU
+- 32GB RAM and an 8-core CPU (Recommended)
-- (The test suite can be run with less than 4 validators, but then weird behaviour may appear.)
+- (The test suite can be run with less than 5 validators, but then weird behaviour may appear.)
 ## Sofware Requirements
 - [Vagrant](https://www.vagrantup.com/downloads.html)
 - [VirtualBox](https://www.virtualbox.org/wiki/Downloads)